Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 Size requirements:

-• WCAG 2.2 minimum: 24×24 CSS pixels for accessibility compliance
+• WCAG 2.2 minimum: 24x24 CSS pixels for accessibility compliance

-• Font sizes: Text that's readable at desktop sizes often becomes too small on mobile, while mobile-optimized text can appear comically large on desktop if not properly scaled
+Content hierarchy often collapses when moving between screen sizes.
+Font sizes that are readable at desktop sizes frequently become too small on mobile, while mobile-optimized text can appear oversized on desktop if not properly scaled.

 Visual design elements frequently create usability issues during responsive adaptation: